 Today's our wedding anniversary, and for the first time in the many years since we started our restaurant The Bento People, we are able to celebrate our wedding anniversary today without having to first spend the day working at our restaurant.
 But it is only because this year our anniversary falls on a Sunday, the rest day for our restaurant.

-This post is dedicated to my long suffering wife, Janice, to thank her for her unwavering support in everything I do.
-How many times does a man need to thank his wife, the answer can only be - again and again and again .....This blog post was first written & shared in 2015 and I felt I had to update this post after a particularly busy day last week.
+I first wrote this post in 2015 to publicly acknowledge and thank my long suffering wife Janice for her unwavering support in everything I do.
+How many times does a man need to thank his wife, the answer can only be - again and again and again .....Although this blog post was first written & shared in 2015, I have been updating this post regularly ever since and the last time I updated this post was after a particularly busy, stressful and tiring day.

 All these years, as I embarked on one 'adventure' after another, there were two things that were the ever constants.

 One - 万事起头难, taking on new challenges, especially in areas where I did not have the relevant training or any prior experience, was never easy.
 Each time that I embarked on a new adventure, taking on yet another new challenge, into untested, untried territories, it would be filled with uncertainties, fears, difficulties, unknowns and sufferings. especially at the beginning.
 It didn't get any easier with practice or experience, it just came with the territory.

 Two - the second constant was that my wife, Janice, would always be there with me and for me.

 When I first started practising as a medical doctor more than 20 years ago, working insane hours, from 8am - 10pm daily, with no lunch or dinner breaks, seven days a week, she was there for me, she even changed her meal timings so that we could have dinners together, we could only eat together at about 10 plus pm every night after I had finished seeing my last patients and shut the clinic.